 by Sister JoAnn Sturzl

 This was my 11th year of rallying at the SOA (School of the Americas) in Columbus, Georgia in order to close the school.
-It is a terrorist training school 20151122_082056that has resulted in the assassination and disappearance of many innocent people in Central and Latin America.
+It is a terrorist training school that has resulted in the assassination and disappearance of many innocent people in Central and Latin America.
 In the last two years, we (1400 people) also gathered at the entrance of the Stewart Detention Center in Lumpkin, Georgia operated by the CCA (Corrections Corporation of America.)
 This is one of the largest detention centers in our country; with overcrowding, lack of medical care, and spoiled food.

 One of the most meaningful aspects of the journey has been the 24 hour bus ride with the Veterans for Peace from Minneapolis.
 In the past few years, there have been fewer Veterans for Peace and more young people on the bus, which gives me much hope.
 Some of them are children of immigrants from Central and Latin America.
 Another significant change that I’ve observed since my first time at the rally is the attention being given to numerous justice issues in our world today, which I’ve noticed in the various workshops at the Convention Center, the exhibit tables and the speakers at the rally.